The real suck is in the middle.

 Education, work, relationships, owning their own business—all are a rush at first.
 Exciting, pulsing, fascinating.
 Then, in the middle, time slows.
 It’s not as fun.
 Things get really hard.
 And folks find themselves smack dab in the middle of the suck.
 And, often, they lose interest and they walk away.
 They quit.

-Two choices in pretty much everything in this life: how you choose determines your future.
+Two choices for pretty much everything in this life: how you choose determines your future.